DVPE-cloud/dvpe-helm/charts/dvpe-netfilter/README.md

 ![Version: 0.1](https://img.shields.io/badge/Version-0.1-informational?style=flat-square)

-Helm chart for set netfilter rules on Kubelet node
+Helm chart for setting netfilter rules on Kubelet node

 ## Installation
 Installs dvpe-helm netfilter injector on an existing Kubernetes cluster.

 **Note**: The netfilter injector needs to run as root with NET_ADMIN capabilties and use hostNetwork in namespace kube-system.
+When Pod Security Policies are used in your cluster, then they need to reflect those requirements.

 ### Add Helm repository